write a letter on your computer.

 When your typing, and you want to start a new line, you'd normally press the Enter/Return key on your keyboard.
 OK.

 But that creates a bit of a problem.
 Double spacing.
+And it's a problem when we come to write the address portion of our letter.

 We'll type out the address and you'll see what I mean.
 It'll go something like this.